Organizing your photos, how many do you have?

 To digitize or not to digitize?

 Digitizing all your pictures may not get you the results you want.
 They will take up less physical space but they will still be unorganized in the cloud or on your computer.
 Digitizing your entire photo collection can be expensive.
 Use a reputable company so your photos don’t get lost or damaged.
 I always suggest to my clients that they only digitize a small portion of their photos.
-Selected the best or best photos and put them in a folder with a title.
-When you send them off to be digitize tell them to put it in a folder with the same name.
+Selected the best of the best photos and put them in a folder with a title.
+When you send them off to be digitized tell them to put it in a folder with the same name.
 When you have them back in the cloud or on your computer you will be able to easily find them and enjoy them.
 You may want to have them on a digital photo frame.
-If you want share a photo or 2 or 3 to someone quickly, you can take a picture of the photo with your phone or tablet and send it to them.
+If you want to share a photo or 2 or 3 with someone quickly, you can take a picture of the photo with your phone or tablet and send it to them.

-Share how you store your photos?
+Share how you store your photos.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually.
 She enjoys working with her clients to provide customized organizing solutions to suit their individual needs and situation.
 She reduces clutter, streamlines processes and manages time to help her clients be more effective in reaching their goals.
 Julie can coach you to break-free of the physical or emotional clutter constraining you from living life on your terms.

 Contact her at julie@mindoverclutter.ca

-Twitter – Facebook – Facebook group Organizing Mind and Space
+TwitterFacebook Facebook group Organizing Mind and Space

-Click here to learn more about working with a Professional Organizer?
+Click here to learn more about working with a Professional Organizer.